dahaizang/7SeasReports/README.md

 This program only works with 7SeasCalligraphy database views.
 But you can modify the code to have it work with your own database tables/view

+TO create a Windows executable, run pyinstaller -F 7SeasReports.py